 However, the high price tag and lack of features to justify it don’t make this option sensible for most cat parents that want to learn more about their pet.

 As the most expensive DNA test on this list, HomeDNA doesn’t deliver enough value to make it a worthwhile investment.
-However, it is the fastest-delivered full-DNA test, so if that’s a high priority, it could be an option to consider.
+Go with BasePaws (above) for the best of all worlds (price, value, information, speed).

 #1.
 (PKD-Only) EasyDNA Feline PKD Test

 Finally, we wanted to include one option that focuses specifically on testing for the polycystic kidney disease (PKD) because that’s one of the most common reasons for performing feline DNA tests in the first place.

 EasyDNA is a DNA testing company that has a network of 25 offices around the world, providing both human and animal DNA testing services in Europe, Asia, and the Americas.

 Their feline PKD test allows to quickly find out if a cat has the faulty PKD gene, which is essential for those that are considering breeding their cat or want to know if a cat has PKD before purchasing a purebred.

 Considering that this is a PKD-only test, it’s on the pricey side, with the fee for the test starting at 60 dollars.

 But if you’re in a rush, it can be worth it because you can receive the results in just ten days.

 EasyDNA offers the most reliable PKD-only test on the market.
 While 60 dollars is a lot for testing a single genetic disease, the fast turnaround time can make it a worthwhile investment if you need to know, but if you don’t need the results fast, other options provide a much more for your money.